magiblot/tvision/README.md

 ### Windows

 * Only compatible with the Win32 Console API.
-* Applications fit the console window size instead of the buffer size.
+* Applications fit the console window size instead of the buffer size (no scrollbars are visible).
 * The console buffer is restored when exiting or suspending Turbo Vision.
 * `kbCtrlC`, Shift+Arrow, `kbShiftTab` and AltGr key combinations work properly.
 * No busy polling for events (i.e. no 100% CPU consumption on idle, which is how it originally was).